tareksalem/liven/README.md

 ```javascript
 header.init();
 ```
-This function make initialization to the component, also you can make the component auto initialized when you instance a new component like the following
+This function makes initialization to the component, also you can make the component auto initialized when you instance a new component like the following
 ```javascript
 class Header extends Component{
     // call constructor